Sanchit2798/excel_bot/README.md

 - If a reload screen appears, click the Reload button to continue
 <img src="assets/example_reload.png" alt="Reload screen" width="300" height="300"/>

 - Enter your Google Generative AI API key to enable access to the Gemini model, then click Save.
+You can create one here - https://aistudio.google.com/u/1/api-keys
 <img src="assets/example_api_key.png" alt="Reload screen" width="300" height="300"/>

 - This will open the Excel Bot chat